zeffii/BlenderConsolePrompt/README.md

-This is much cooler than you think. tests
+This is much cooler than you think. tests - and uploads

 # BlenderConsolePrompt